ENCCS/julia-for-hpc/content/performant-code.rst

 To avoid cache-misses it is  crucial to order one's loops such that memory is accessed in a contiguous way!

-We can verify this by swapping the loop order in the ``evolve!`` function and measure the performance:
+We can verify this by swapping the loop order in the ``lap2d!`` function and measure the performance:

 .. code-block:: julia